camunda/camunda-docs/docs/apis-tools/grpc.md

   repeated MatchedDecisionRule matchedRules = 7;
   // the decision inputs that were evaluated within this decision evaluation repeated EvaluatedDecisionInput evaluatedInputs = 8;
+  // the tenant ID of the evaluated decision string tenantId = 9;
 }

 message EvaluatedDecisionInput {